ShintaroMinami/pdbutil/README.md

 ## Usage
 ```
-from pdbutil.py import ProteinBackbone as pbb
+from pdbutil import ProteinBackbone as pbb
 ```

 ## Author